PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 **1. Summary of Dataset Variables**

 - Import pandas & matplotlib python libraries to be used as part of the program & analysis of the Iris dataset.
-Numpy's arange function aswell as matplotlib.ticker module were also used to configuring & formatting the axes ticks for the histograms.
+Numpy's arange function aswell as matplotlib.ticker module were also used for configuring & formatting the axes ticks of the histograms.
 ```
 from numpy import arange
 import pandas as pd